 This is one of the most common plants associated with beauty benefits, in fact, you no doubt have at least one moisturiser or shower gel with this beauty in.

-The reason it’s so great for maintaining that beautiful smile is because it contains an antioxidant that aids in soothing skin, which is why it’s often found in after sun products and is great for treating eczema and stubborn acne.
+The reason it’s so great for maintaining that beautiful smile is that it contains an antioxidant that aids in soothing skin, which is why it’s often found in after sun products and is great for treating eczema and stubborn acne.

 If you suffer from sensitive skin and have trouble with makeup removers causing irritation and redness, stop grabbing the wipes and try dipping a small piece of cotton wool into Aloe Vera gel.
 You’ll find the makeup comes off easily and your skin feels soft and smooth; what more could you want?